Defindit Docs and Howto Home

 cursor.
 Below is a more-or-less complete list of bindings.

-you press the spacebar.
-Emacs commands have weird names.
+auto-complete if you press the spacebar.

-identical to "press and release ESC, press and release x".
-The Alt
+release both" is identical to "press and release ESC, press and

-version is handy for certain scrolling commands.
+release x".
+The Alt shortcut is handy for certain scrolling commands.

 C-x Control-x, the Prefix Command (see use below)